-Geometric vs Organic: jewellery shapes and styles for different personalities
+Geometric vs Organic: Custom jewellery shapes and styles for different personalities

 The relationship between aesthetic preferences and personality dimensions is a very complex phenomenon.
 There is a whole myriad of emotions and thoughts that unroll in our brains as we view shapes.
 From a psychological point of view, solid arguments are able to explain just how the types of forms you typically find yourself gravitating towards are directly connected to your temperament and disposition.

 So it’s fair to say that the appeal in an object’s curvature can actively affect behaviour.
 Alongside with colour, this is the main aspect of creative decision making in our sphere.
 What is the right shape to provoke the desired response?
 If we can use these elements to reinforce a message through our jewellery designs, then we need to be perfectly aware of the reaction they cause and how those may vary according to variables such as age, gender, culture, and social preferences.

 However, each shape has its own hidden messages that we may correlate to different “personas” based on the one you feel most comfortable or drawn to.